robmoss/git-is-my-lab-book/docs/guides/writing-code/behave-nicely.md

 ## A cake analogy

-Suppose you have two colleagues who regularly bake cakes, and you decide you'd like one of them to bake you a lemon cake with chocolate icing.
+Suppose you have two colleagues who regularly bake cakes, and you decide you'd like one of them to bake you a chocolate cake.

-- **A nice colleague:** you ask your colleague to bake a lemon cake with chocolate icing.
+- **A nice colleague:**

     - That evening, they go home and bake a cake.
     - They bring the cake to work the next day.
-    - The cake tastes of lemon and is topped with chocolate icing.
+    - The cake tastes of chocolate.

-- **A messy colleague:** you ask your colleague to bake a lemon cake with chocolate icing.
+- **A messy colleague:**

-    - They reply that they will make a cake
-    - The next day, they come into your office with the ingredients and a portable oven.
+    - They bring the ingredients and a portable oven into your office.
-    - They begin mixing ingredients, making a huge mess on your desk.
+    - They make a huge mess, splattering your desk and computer.
-    - You have to wait until the batter is mixed before they ask you for your choice of flavour.
-    - They don't have lemons, but add some orange zest to the batter.
-    - Once the cake is baked, they let it cool.
-    - One hour later they ask you what flavour icing you want.
-    - They don't have chocolate or cocoa, so they a different icing.
-    - They give you the cake.
+    - The oven is noisy and makes the office uncomfortably warm.
-    - The cake tastes of orange and is topped with strawberry icing.
+    - The cake tastes of vanilla, not chocolate.
-    - Your office is covered in flour, sugar, and cake batter.

 ## Some specific tips